janko/flickrie/README.md

 ## About

-This gem is a nice wrapper for the Flickr API an intuitive interface.
+This gem is a nice wrapper for the Flickr API with an intuitive interface.

 The reason why I did this gem is because the other ones either weren't well maintained, or they were too literal in the sense that the response from